 The Cypriot Secret

-Book 3 of The Reynard Trilogy
+Book 3 of The Inspector Reynard Series

-In this third and concluding volume of the Reynard Trilogy, Chante, Lucien and Gervais Reynard decide to take a holiday and follow the only clue they have concerning the secret they discovered in Mystras, Greece.
+In this third volume of The Inspector Reynard Series, Chante, Lucien and Gervais Reynard decide to take a holiday and follow the only clue they have concerning the secret they discovered in Mystras, Greece.
 All they know is that when Lord Cantacouzenos died in 1380, his wife Isabelle Lusignan, who they know had the secret, left for Cyprus to rejoin the Lusignan family.
 Where did she go on Cyprus, to whom did she tell the secret before she died, and how did it find its way back to Greece?
 Lucien realizes that Cyprus is well-known for antiquities smuggling, and as an experienced police inspector who specializes in the recovery of art and antiquities, he decides to offer his services to the director of UNESCO on the island.
 The Reynards are asked to pose as tourists and are assigned Aleixo, a part-time agent who acts as their driver and interpreter.
 They tour the island’s archaeological sites and museums, searching for lost items and leads on smugglers.
 While the Reynards become educated on the history, culture and politics of Cyprus, Aleixo brings them a lead about a possible smuggling operation.
 The more they learn, the more danger ensues, causing the Reynards to rethink their plan.
 The Cypriot police and UNESCO agents are eventually drawn in to the investigation.
 As a result of the Reynards’ indomitable desire to uncover the secrets of the past, they discover the answer to a long-standing mystery on Cyprus, which in turn leads them to Italy, and then to Malta, where the most surprising answers come from an unexpected source.

 Available in Paperback and Kindle formats.